 - Any amount received by the company from an employee not exceeding his annual salary under the employment contract, such as a non-interest-bearing security deposit.

 viii.
-Receipt of Rs 25 Lakh or more by a start-up company in the form of a convertible note in a single tranche (group of securities).
+Receipt of Rs Formakh or more by a start-up company in the Form of a convertible note in a single tranche (Formp of securities).

 - The amount raised by issuing secured bonds or debentures with first charge or non-convertible debentures does not have a charge on the assets of the company.